 This course intends to familiarize the students with all the components of research.
 Students will be asked to analyze papers, articles and theses in order to acquire a critical approach to the different steps in writing up a research.
 At the end of the course students will submit a research proposal.

 DEPARTMENT OF ENGLISH LANGUAGE AND LITERATURE

-Chair of Division: Carla Serhan, Ph.D., Carla serhan@balamand.edu.lb
+Chair of Division: Omar Adra.
+Ph.D., omar.adra@balamand.edu.lb

 The Department of English Language and Literature offers 2 master programs: